slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 > *'Your father is your first mentor.'*

 <!--
+I don't have the time to explain the logic behind my wisdom.
+I can only show you the door as my conclusions are avenues you obviously haven't explored.
+It's up to you whether you want to take the blue pill or the red pill.

 > *'Build your Board of Directors.
 Mentors and friends who are achieving on a higher level than you who are willing to call you out on your failures and lift you up for your successes.
 Once you build this infrastructure of support and accountability, your life will radically transform.'*

 > *'Find somebody smarter to teach you, somebody equal to challenge you and somebody less developed that you can teach.'*